 A whole bunch of travel agents and expert Tibet travelers suggest one of these two routes:

 - By the way, though Golmud is a bit higher than Xining, at 2809 m (9216 ft), no one seems to recommend moving on there for another “step” in acclimatizing, except the Chinese researcher Wu, who clearly wasn’t looking at things from a touristic point of view.
 Not to malign the place without having ever been, but Golmud doesn’t sound like a place that most folks want to hang out.
 It might not even be possible to do this.
 Several reports online indicate that you can’t get off the train at Golmud and/or that you can’t buy a ticket from Golmud to Lhasa.
+Some report that you can get a ticket but that it is very expensive due to scarcity.
+The bottom line is that no one recommends doing it.

 - By all accounts, it is easier to book a train ticket out of Lhasa than into it (though it will be difficult either way during major Chinese holidays).